exploring self-realization, sacred personhood, and full humanity

 "By 'incubation' he meant any technique of relaxation of the conscious cognition (left-hemisphere function) [but, instead, to permit or encourage] dreams, daydreams, fantasy, hypnosis, meditation, diversion, play, etc., which allow subliminal processes (right-hemisphere functions) to operate.
 He saw 'preparation' (academic discipline) as the necessary, and 'incubation' (relaxation) as the sufficient condition for creative insights to emerge."

 Most people are accustomed to thinking of achievers like Brahms and Beethoven as “naturally inspired.”
-Yet they both took pains to point out that certain inspirations seemed to come from some place other than what they normally thought of as “self.”
+Yet these achievers themselves took pains to point out that certain inspirations seemed to come from some place other than what they normally thought of as “self.”

 Young Mozart's companions learned that he was likely to halt their games at any moment, admonishing his playmates to be silent while he scribbled out the melodies that rushed into his mind.

 And the great mathematician Ramanujan, a sensitive and beautiful spirit, kept a notepad next to his bed to write down the formulas that, he believed, were revealed to him by a goddess of his native Indian village.
 (See the movie of his life's work, “The Man Who Knew Infinity,” and the great emphasis Ramanujan, through the filter of his own belief-system, placed on sacred intuition as the source of his astounding mathematical achievements.)

 Poets and writers have always been particularly aware of the elusiveness of inspiration and have often noted how the creative muse can come, unbidden, and virtually dictate entire lines, passages, or works.

 Editor’s note: See the testimony of songwriter Paul Stookey (of “Peter, Paul, and Mary”) concerning the “channeled” transmission of the extraordinarily beautiful music and lyrics, “The Wedding Song.”